FAQs

 1. I’m ready to join the adventure but am concerned about getting seasick.

-These coastal waters are some of the calmest on the planet thanks to the thousands of smaller offshore islands that break up big waves and prevent swells reaching the inlets.
+These coastal waters are some of the calmest on the planet, thanks to the thousands of smaller offshore islands that break up big waves and prevent swells from reaching the inlets.

 The Pacific Yellowfin’s large size, sturdy sea-kindly hull, and five watertight bulkheads make her incredibly stable.